piepdx/pie-cookbook/drafts/working-draft-tactical.md

 ### Month 2 (Projections)

 This is by far the worst month for most startups in an Accelerator program.
 The winter of our discontent?
 A staggering understatement.
+You'll find companies remaining well below the midline for this entire month.
+It's rare to see them even begin to approach it.

 ![Startup Accelerator Month 2](/source/images/pieAcceleratorEmotionalRollerCoasterMonth02Detail.png)